On the Selection of Tuning Parameters for Patch-Stitching Embedding Methods: Introduction

-In our investigation into the selection of tuning parameters for patch--stitching methods for MDS, we also uncover what could be appropriately called a {\em bias--variance tradeoff}.
-While such a tradeoff is well-known in regression \cite[Ch 7]{Hastie2009} --- where it is foundational in the textbook understanding of statistical complexity and the need to appropriately select method parameters --- the discussion of such a phenomenon appears to be absent from the MDS literature.
+Although the proposed approach this is rather natural, bordering on the obvious, the specter of overfitting might have dissuaded its use.
+We argue in this paper that there is no danger of overfitting when choosing tuning parameters other than the embedding dimension.

-Our numerical experiments show that minimizing the stress helps strike a seemingly good compromise between bias and variance in situations such as in sensor network localization, where the sensors span a non-convex region of space and the dissimilarities are noisy versions of the Euclidean distances between the sensors.
+In our investigation, we uncover a new form of bias--variance tradeoff.
+While such a tradeoff is well-known in regression \cite[Ch 7]{hastie2009elements} --- where it is foundational in the textbook understanding of statistical complexity and the need to appropriately select method parameters --- the discussion of such a phenomenon appears to be absent from the MDS literature in particular.
+For patch-stitching methods, the choice of patch size needs to balance out how much noise is present in the dissimilarities with how complex the configuration domain is: a high level of noise requires a larger patch size, while a domain that is far from convex requires a smaller patch size.
+Our numerical experiments show that choosing a patch size that minimizes a notion of stress helps strike a seemingly good compromise when these two aspects need to be balanced out.